Category: 2_Free State / Vrystaat

 ~~o0o~~

-update: So I for one am happy to call my town by the old name for the mountain that makes the town what it is: Ntabazwe
+update: So I for one am happy to call my town by the old name for the mountain that makes the town what it is: Ntabazwe.
+And I’m happy for us to stop honouring Harry Smith.

 Here’s a kinder look at the soldier Harry Smith by Harrismith blogger Sandra of deoudehuizeyard.